mwittig/thing-it-node/README.md

 * connect controllers like Arduino Uno to your computer (e.g. a Raspberry Pi) to centralize Internet access to a scalable set of Sensors and Actors,
 * invoke REST services on all Actors,
 * receive WebSocket notifications on all Sensor data changes and events,
-* define higher-level services on multiple Actors and invoke those via REST and
+* define higher-level services on multiple Actors and also invoke those via REST and
 * define Complex Event Processing on Sensor data changes and events.

 All of the above is controlled by a **[nodejs](http://nodejs.org/)** server which is bootstrapped from a simple JSON configuration.